Tontonjo/proxmox/README.md

 # Usefull commands:
 You'll find there some usefull commands used for proxmox and more generally debian

-# 1 - Proxmox General
+# 1 - Debian General

 ## 1.1 - Drives Management